Get to grip with the important bits

 Can I save draft invoices?

 No, this feature is not currently available.
 If you are creating an invoice and leave the creation screen, any details entered will be lost.
-You will need to populate these again if you wish to create another invoice.
+You will need to enter these again if you wish to create another invoice.

 How do I add bank, IBAN, PayPal details?